PsichiX/Oxygengine/book/src/concepts/ha-renderer/introduction.md

 will bake shader with nodes that only use screen position calculated in domain graph and not include color vertex data in the shader at all since this shader variant does not use it.
 Now, do you also see the benefits of this over usual `#ifdef`-ed raw shaders?
+You can focus on what effect you want to achieve without caring about engine internals you work with, trying to define or even limit yourself with effects.

 ## Material middlewares

 Another concept used with material graphs is material middlewares - an ergonomic way to "inject" other material graphs as material input preprocessor.

-Consider you have a vertex format such as:
+Consider you have a vertex format like this:
 ```rust,ignore
 vertex_type! {
     #[derive(Debug, Default, Copy, Clone, Serialize, Deserialize)]